 The collection as a whole interrogates design in writing, both man- and machine-made.
 A 19th-century Korean family tree in Kanji script on yellowed parchment lives next to a 1960s concert handbill with drippy psychedelic font.
 Man Ray’s scintillating book of poetry and nudes, Facile, sits adjacent to a Victorian children’s penmanship primer.

 To truly understand the scope of the project, it has to be seen in person.
 The painstaking care put into a hand-painted frozen orange juice label from the turn of the century, or the spiderweb-thin lines of ink in an illuminated manuscript give a whole new appreciation for the stylization that went into designing standard fonts.
-The world of design can be inaccessible by its very nature (it’s not meant to stand out), but luckily for us, Letterform Archive has made their collection and discourse very open to the public.
+The world of design can be inaccessible by its very nature (it’s not meant to stand out), but luckily for us, Letterform Archive has made its collection and discourse very open to the public.

 In 2019, the archive digitized more than 1,000 items, which are available online to members.

 Know Before You Go

 Visits to the San Francisco center can be arranged via email, but they regularly host workshops, lectures, exhibitions, and public events.
 They have also uploaded hi-res images of many artifacts to their website for your viewing pleasure.